 The drop off in corporate equity from the 1972 high of 27% of national wealth to the 1981 low of 11%, and the subsequent recovery from 1981 to 2000 is responsible for about half of the 1990’s bull market.
 High inflation, which took root in the mid-1960s, finally ending in about 1990, suppressed wealth creation and corporate capitalization for two decades, paving the way for an extraordinary but mostly logical stock market boom.

-Fascinatingly, if we take into account all of this inflation by graphing the ratio of real national wealth to real gross domestic product, we see a different picture which is much flatter and for the most part much more consistent:
+Fascinatingly, if we take into account all of this inflation by graphing the ratio of real national wealth to real gross domestic product, we see a different picture which is somewhat flatter (though the chart is a bit narrower, note it goes from 3 to 5.5 times) and for the most part much more consistent:

 I’d hypothesize that the notable increase in wealth as a share of GDP from about ~1994 to 2006 is attributable mostly to the combination of factors I’ve mentioned, such as the absence of high inflation, as well as the profits boom in the mid 2000s.